MBB-team/VBA-toolbox/_wiki/VBA-model-inversion-in-4-steps.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-This page summarizes the steps required for performing a model inversion with the core VBA routines of the toolbox.
+This page summarizes the steps required for performing a model inversion with the core routines of the VBA toolbox.
 Recall that the main model inversion routine is `VBA_NLStateSpaceModel.m`, whose inputs/outputs are defined below.
 It implements a variational Bayesian approach to the inversion of a very generic class of generative models, namely: "nonlinear state-space models".
 This class of models is described [here]({{ site.baseurl }}/wiki/Structure-of-VBA's-generative-model).

-In brief, to perform a model-based analysis of data:
+In brief, in the aim of performing a model-based data analysis using VBA:

-- one **needs** to define evolution and observation functions, as well as creating the `dim` matlab structure.
+- one **needs** to define evolution and observation functions, as well as creating the `dim` matlab structure (see below).
 - one **can** provide further information about the model and/or its inversion (e.g. priors).

 > **TIP:** Many demonstration scripts are provided with the toolbox (e.g., see this [fast demo]({{ site.baseurl }}/wiki/Fast-demo-Q-learning-model)).
+We suggest you to go through some of these to get started.

 # Step 1: Defining observation/evolution functions